- Mindfulness has become a billion-dollar industry.

 As Linder says, mindfulness is just one method available to us and not the right one for every occasion.
 But pop-culture prescriptions written as a cure-all can have dire consequences.
 Emboldened by stories of “I did it and so can you,” some may forgo traditional therapies and medicines in favor of mindfulness—a kind of mental self-medication.

 This can be harmful.
 In some people, mindfulness practices have been shown to amplify certain psychiatric problems associated with worry and depression.
 Those who go it alone, without the supervision of a qualified psychiatrist or teacher, may blame themselves for their failures.
-After all, everyone seems to be mastering it—just look at all those peaceful, smiling faces on the YouTube videos.
+After all, everyone seems to be mastering it—just look at all those peaceful, smiling faces on Instagram.
 It’s a false perception, yes.
 But if someone is already struggling with depression, that perception can compound their emotional slump.

 Of course, this isn’t to say that mindfulness doesn’t work.
 Small-to-moderate effect sizes aren’t zero, and for many, mindfulness has proven a source of great ease and comfort.
 But if you go into mindfulness thinking you’ll become a mental Superman—that life’s difficulties will bounce harmlessly off your chest like bullets every which way—you’re in for a disappointment.